 To help countries deal with such high numbers of displaced people arriving at their borders, the European Union (EU) activated the Temporary Protection Directive (TPD) on 4 March 2022 to enable EU Member States to move rapidly to offer protection and rights to people fleeing Ukraine.
 It grants individuals immediate protection, as well as access to housing, employment, medical care, education, and more for up to three years.
-According to the UN's Refugee Agency (UNHCR), there are currently 4.7 million refugees from Ukraine registered for temporary protection across Europe.6 The UK, which is no longer an EU Member State, has not adopted the directive, instead implementing alternative national protection schemes.
+According to the UN's Refugee Agency (UNHCR), more than 4.8 million refugees from Ukraine have registered for temporary protection across Europe.
+The UK, which is no longer an EU Member State, has not adopted the directive, instead implementing alternative national protection schemes.